RobinBrouwer/gritter/README.md

 Now you can do the following inside your Controller:

    def create
 		gflash :notice => true
 	end

-The locales for the :notice title and message will now be used.
-You can still pass a String to overwrite a locale.
+The locales for the `:notice` title and message will now be used.
+You can still pass a `String` to overwrite a locale.

+You can also use gflash inside `js.erb` files:

+	<%= gflash :js => true %>

 And that's how you add gflash to your Rails application.
 Just remember that you can only set which gflash message you want shown inside the controller.